Kiran-Sawant/Risk-Monitor/README.md

 <table>
   <tr>
    <th>Position</th>
    <td>Your net position.
 If you buy 10x shares and then sell 30x shortly after, while simultaniously keeping both the trades open, your net position is short, and vice versa.
-You can take as many long and short trades on an asset and this column will display your net position.
-If you long and short equal volume displays <b>hedge</b>.
+You can take as many long and short trades on an asset and this column will display your net position.<br>If you go long and short equal volume; displays <b>hedge</b>.
    </td>
   </tr>
   <tr>